mnewswanger/kube-ci/docs/index.md

 KubeCI can be fully deployed with no interactive steps required from the user.

+### Flexible ###

+Each step can be triggered as the start point for a job.
+Therefore, all steps should be idempotent and achieve a desired state (not delta-driven) and independent of previous steps.
+This allows the user to manually or automatically kick off any part(s) of the job that they are targeting.

 ### Easy to Manage at Scale ###

 Because the service can be managed via CLI using JSON / YAML payloads, KubeCI can be easily deployed via configuration management tools.